nljubic/Who-feeds-the-world/index.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; What can be found surprising is the **stability of the producer ranking** throughout the years.
 The top producers 50 years ago are still the top producers nowadays.
 It is also worth noting that globally, even though the ranking does not change, the **sheer production volume follows a growing trend**.

+### Which countries are net exporters or importers?
+In this part, we want to pick out a few of the identified features and look at where in the world they are most exported from and imported to.

 ### What is green maize?

 SLIDESHOW GREEN MAIZE